-26. UNDP will continue its lead role in the area of governance with comprehensive а range of interventions designed an to create enabling environment for SHD by making key public institutions transparent, effective and accountable.
+26. UNDP will continue its lead role in the area of governance with a comprehensive range of interventions designed to create an enabling environment for SHD by making key public institutions transparent, effective and accountable.
 The main goal is to strengthen the capacity of key government institutions for people-centred development and to foster social cohesion.
-This will be achieved by: (a) developing institutional capacities for parliamentary structures, systems and processes; (b) strengthening the institutional capacity of the electoral commission, systems and processes: (c) implementing public-administration reform: (d) promoting respect for human rights; and (e) enhancing the professionalism of auditing practices, financial accountability assessments and nationalplanning capacity for SHD.
+This will be achieved by: (a) developing of institutional capacities for parliamentary structures, systems and processes; (b) strengthening the institutional capacity of the electoral commission, systems and processes; (c) implementing public administration reform; (d) promoting respect for human rights; and (e) enhancing the professionalism of auditing practices, financial accountability assessments and national-planning capacity for SHD.
 Policy advice, institutional development, and coordination and knowledge management are some of the initiatives that will increasingly become important aspects of UNDP support in these areas and for which cost-sharing is expected.

+27. The main outcomes include:
-(a) An SHD-oriented, national, sixth, five-year plan and SHD capacity for national planning based on the national human development reports (NHDRs), SHD models and indicators;

-(b) A more responsive, effective and transparent parliament through: (a) the establishment of the Institute of Parliamentary Studies and the Legislative Information Center; and (b) revised and improved rules and procedures to reform committee functions and the parliament, leading to an effective and efficient functioning of parliamentary committees;

-(c) Having elections that civil society, the media and independent observers consider efficient and transparent.
-UNDP assistance will work to strengthen the managerial and planning capacity of the electoral commission, increase civic awareness of elections by introducing it into school curricula, and train election officials;

-(d) Improved financial and administrative accountability of the Government, enhanced professionalism of the Controller and Auditor General and better parliamentary oversight;

-(e) Effective legal and institutional framework for the protection and promotion of human rights and a functioning human-rights commission that actively cooperates with CSOs.
+- (a) A SHD-oriented, national, sixth, five-year plan and SHD capacity for national planning based on the national human development reports (NHDRs), SHD models and indicators: - (b) A more responsive, effective and transparent parliament through: (a) the establishment of the Institute of Parliamentary Studies and the Legislative Information Center; and (b) revised and improved rules and procedures to reform committee functions and the parliament, leading to an effective and efficient functioning of parliamentary committees; - (c) Having elections that civil society, the media and independent observers consider efficient and transparent.
+UNDP assistance will work to strengthen the managerial and planning capacity of the electoral commission, increase civic awareness of elections by introducing it into school curricula, and train election officials: - (d) Improved financial and administrative accountability of the Government , enhanced professionalism of the Controller and Auditor General and better parliamentary oversight; - (e) Effective legal and institutional framework for the protection and promotion of human rights and a functioning human-rights commission that actively cooperates with CSOs.